stacksjs/nanofaker/docs/features/auto-install.md

    ```
    Error: Locale 'es' is not installed.
    Install it with: bun add @mock-locale/es
-   Or enable auto-install in your faker.config.ts
+   Or enable auto-install in your mock.config.ts
    ```

 2. **With auto-install enabled**: